Democratic Republic of Congo

 This country, the second-largest nation in Africa, is ranked 176 out of 188 countries in the human development index (HDI).
 The seriously dilapidated state of the country’s roads and sanitary facilities, and the extreme poverty afflicting the majority of its inhabitants have significant consequences in terms of health.
 The problems affect the whole of this vast country.

-In addition, for more than fifteen years now, the Democratic Republic of Congo has been destabilised by an alarming humanitarian crisis, which affected more than 7.3 million people in 2016, of which 6.9 million need emergency aid, including 4.2 million children.
+In addition, for more than fifteen years now, the Democratic Republic of Congo has been destabilised by an alarming humanitarian crisis.
+13 million people need emergency aid.
 This crisis is the result of a decades-long unstable local and regional security situation, mainly affecting the country’s eastern provinces.
 Over the years, multiple armed conflicts and intercommunity violence have left the population highly vulnerable.
 New conflicts broke out in 2017 affecting previously untouched provinces, such as the Kasai region and Tanganyika.
 This has severely disrupted the transport of humanitarian aid.